 Houston Full-Service Law Firm — Patent, IP, and Copyright Lawyers

-At Buche & Associates P.C., we provide a broad range of legal services including civil litigation, intellectual property protection, patents, and copyright litigation.
-The lawyers in our firm work with businesses and individuals to ensure their rights are properly protected and they receive the right legal representation.
+At Buche & Associates P.C., we provide a broad range of legal services including civil litigation, intellectual property protection, patents, and trademark litigation.
+The lawyers in our firm work with businesses and individuals to ensure their intellectual property rights are properly protected and they receive high quality legal services.

 Accomplished Houston IP Attorneys

 At Buche & Associates P.C., a large part of our practice involves intellectual property rights.
 In fact, we’ve been handling intellectual property cases for more than 20 years.

 Our IP attorneys have handled intellectual property licensing at all levels of business — from small and medium-sized businesses to Fortune 500 companies.